Power BI Integration¶

 m_total_revenue

-. - The connection is live, meaning any changes to the underlying data or measure logic will be reflected in Power BI.
+. - The connection is live, meaning any changes to the underlying data will be reflected in Power BI.

 - If schema changes occur, such as the addition of new dimensions and measures, the steps outlined above will need to be repeated.